 For Andrew, Exerfly is a critical element of his athlete’s training plan, as it is the only piece of gym equipment that both generates force and then requires the athlete to absorb it.
 Conventional weight training is focused on force output – such as how much you can lift or pull – but no traditional methods facilitate both force production and absorption.
 Therefore, Exerfly is a key part of any elite athletes' training program due to its unique ability to facilitate a 1:1 concentric:eccentric training ratio.

 So why is force absorption a crucial aspect of not only athletes', but everyone’s training?

 From a runner’s perspective, every stride offers the potential to gain distance on their opponent or shave seconds off the clock.
 As a runner lands, the more rigid strength through the hip, knee and ankle that they have will determine how quickly they can transition into the next stride.
-It is through Exerfly training that Andrew can coach his athletes to better absorb this force through their joints.
+It is through Exerfly training that I can coach my athletes to better absorb this force through their joints.

 Only eccentric training methods can facilitate this force production-absorption model, making Exerfly an extremely useful tool in mimicking the real-life race experience.
 Not only this, but Exerfly allows movements to be performed safely, minimising injury risk as the movements are more steady and less jarring on joints.

 Force absorption training with Exerfly is not only useful for runners but for other sporting disciplines too.
 Increasing one’s ability to absorb force makes actions such as changing direction and jumping both faster and more agile.
 This is especially useful for team sports such as basketball and rugby.
 Even if people are only active once or twice per week, training with the Exerfly will enhance their performance and aid in injury prevention and management.